-Mechanical Tensiometer Calibrator (model PCM-2MD-T1) is an easy-touse solution for problems associated with calibrating force instruments and cable tension meters (tensiometers) propely up to 2000 lbf capacity.
+Mechanical Tensiometer Calibrator (model PCM-2MD-T1) is an easy-to-use solution for problems associated with calibrating force instruments and cable tension meters (tensiometers) properly up to 2000 lbf capacity.

-This machine provides the user with fine and stable control on the applied force and offers a large working area which long enough to test tensiometers on standard cables lengths of 5 ft.
+This machine provides the user with fine and stable control of the applied force and offers a large working area which long enough to test tensiometers on standard cable lengths of 5 ft.